Body

 3. Search for internships and jobs

-• Opportunities on Handshake
+• Opportunities on 12twenty

 • Career Clusters - Find additional industry specific resources within career clusters